 Gaslighting is a manipulative tactic in which a person, to gain power and control, plants seeds of uncertainty in the victim.
 The self-doubt and constant skepticism slowly and meticulously cause the individual to question their reality.

-With that being said, gaslighting parents love to use parental alienation on their children for how easy it is to have the child believe every word they say.
+With that being said, gaslighting parents love to use parental alienation on their children because it’s easy it is to have kids believe every word they are told.

 There are terms for individual manipulative techniques and signs of bad behavior to look for:

 Refusing to listen or share their emotions